-SAMPADA or Scheme for Agro-Marine Produce Processing and Development of Agro-Processing Clusters is a new scheme to be introduced soon by the central government.
+SAMPADA or Scheme for Agro-Marine Produce Processing and Development of Agro-Processing Clusters is a new scheme which has been launched by the central government.
 With a budget outlay of Rs.
 6000 Crores, the SAMPADA scheme is aimed to integrate current and new schemes in food processing sector for reducing food wastage and doubling farmers’ income.

 The ministry of food processing would soon approach the central cabinet for the approval of the scheme.
 The scheme would be launched once it gets nod from the cabinet.
 The umbrella scheme SAMPADA would help in overall development of the food processing sector.
 Some old schemes such as mega food parks and cold chain projects and three new schemes will be merged in to SAMPADA for better efficiency and transparency.